 NIC’s Global Learning Initiative is a student-driven project that creates partnerships with local communities and individuals to foster awareness of global issues.
 Students and faculty have travelled to Uganda, Nepal, Mozambique, Rivers Inlet, and Kingcome Inlet.
 Every year, nursing and human services students learn about remote Aboriginal and global communities through personal experience.
 For more information, contact RaeAnn Hartman at 250-334-5066

 Explore Nursing at NIC

-Tour North Island College's simulated nursing labs and find out how students learn to treat patients before they get hired in the Bachelor of Science in Nursing program video.
+Tour NIC's simulated nursing labs and find out how students learn to treat patients before they get hired in the Bachelor of Science in Nursing program video.